 Since this paint solution includes chalk, emulsifier, and water-based pigments, it’s a sure-fire alternative for painting over lacquer finishes.
 The only problem is this product isn’t as durable as others, and it’s not easy to apply.

-If you want less hassle, our best advice is to use a primer before the chalk paint application.
+If you want less hassle, I’d recommend using a primer before applying the chalk paint.

 Use Deglosser or Liquid Sander